salsify/broccoli-css-modules/README.md

  - `path`: the location of the module containing the identifier The function should return a string that uniquely globally identifies this name originating from the given module.

+##### `getJSFilePath`
+Allows for the customizing the output path for the JS file resulting from processing a CSS module.
+Defaults to simply replacing the extension on the input file with `.js`.

 ##### `resolvePath`
 A callback to resolve a given import path from one file to another.
 Receives two arguments:
  - `importPath`: the path from which to import, as specified in the importing module